The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 Below you can see a sample schedule for a typical week during Civic Tech Hackathon.
 As you can see, there is quite a lot of time for project work time!

-Sprints will kick off on Thursdays with Demos on Fridays.

 ![A sample of your week during Civic Tech Hackathon](img/cth-sample-schedule.png)

+Here are some key details to note:
+- Sprints will kick off on Thursdays
+- End-of-sprint demos and retrospectives on Wednesdays
+- Two code challenges per week
+- Daily mindful morning and stand up
+- Daily stand down
+- Two manager meetings per week
+- Lots of work time!

-Below, you can learn more about each event on your calendar!
+Below, you can learn more about each event.

 ### 👥 Whole-Group Meetings